This post contains affiliate links.

 If You Take a Mouse to the Movies – Just because you take a mouse to the movies doesn’t mean he will focus on the movie.
 His thoughts might just wander to Christmas and Christmas decorations.

-Time for School, Mouse! – Mouse has lost his homework.
+Time for School, Mouse! – The mouse has lost his homework.
 He has a really hard time finding it.
 Thank goodness he finds it before he needs to head to school.

 Happy Valentine’s Day, Mouse! – Mouse creates wonderful Valentine’s for his friends.
 He really takes the time to tell each of them why they are special.